-46 1.
-Introduction
+1. Introduction

-Hydroponic culture of a wide variety crops has been practiced in many countries since the 1950s, 48 and the use of closed hydroponic systems has been encouraged recently (Ruijs 1994; Van Os 49 1995) to reduce environmental pollution and the cost of supplementary nutrients.
-Strawberry has 50 also been grown hydroponically for higher yield and better quality compared to soil cultivation.
-51 In protected cultivation technique, large-scale production of strawberry through open system 52 53 hydroponics discharge once used nutrient solution to the environment causing pollution and 54 wastage of costly fertilizers.
-Therefore, commercial strawberry growers practiced closed hydroponic system for sustainable production (Takeuchi 2000; Oka 2002).
-However, under this 55 56 closed hydroponic culture technique, autotoxicity- a form of interspecific allelopathy develops 57 due to continuous accumulation of allelochemicals in the culture solution (Asao et al. 2003, 2007; Kitazawa et al. 2005).
-It is known that, this autotoxicity phenomenon occurs when a plant 58 releases toxic chemical substances into the environment that inhibit germination and growth of 59 same plant species (Miller 1996; Singh et al. 1999).
-60
+Hydroponic culture has been practiced for a wide variety of crops in many countries since the 1950s, and the use of closed hydroponic systems has been encouraged recently (Ruijs, 1994; Van Os 1995) to reduce environmental pollution and the cost of supplementary nutrients.
+Strawberry has also been grown hydroponically for higher yield and better quality compared to soil cultivation.
+In protected cultivation technique, large-scale production of strawberry through open system hydroponics discharge once used nutrient solution to the environment causing pollution and wastage of costly fertilizers.
+Therefore, commercial strawberry growers practiced closed hydroponic system for sustainable production (Takeuchi, 2000; Oka, 2002).
+However, under this closed hydroponic culture technique, autotoxicity- a form of interspecific allelopathy develops due to continuous accumulation of allelochemicals in the culture solution (Asao et al., 2003, 2007; Kitazawa et al., 2005).
+It is known that, this autotoxicity phenomenon occurs when a plant releases toxic chemical substances into the environment that inhibit germination and growth of same plant species (Miller, 1996; Singh et al., 1999).

-In strawberry, autotoxicity from root exudates has been studied in closed hydroponics and benzoic acid was confirmed as the most potent growth inhibitor (Kitazawa et al. 2005).
-Other studies showed that, when root exudates accumulated in their growing medium, the growth and metabolism of strawberry roots were inhibited, which resulted in an increase in the percentages of electrolytes in cells, a decrease in the free radical scavenging activity of roots, and an increase in root lipid peroxidation (Zhen et al. 2003).
-Under autotoxicity condition, damaged strawberry roots hamper water and mineral nutrient uptake.
-As a result, the growth of shoot and root, number of flowers and harvested fruit per plant and fruit enlargement greatly reduced (Kitazawa et al. 2005).
+In strawberry, autotoxicity from root exudates has been studied in closed hydroponics and benzoic acid was confirmed as the most potent growth inhibitor (Kitazawa et al., 2005).
+Other studies showed that, when root exudates accumulated in their growing medium, the growth and metabolism of strawberry roots were inhibited, which resulted in an increase in the percentages of electrolytes in cells, a decrease in the free radical scavenging activity of roots, and an increase in root lipid peroxidation (Zhen et al., 2003).
+Consequently, under autotoxicity condition, damaged strawberry roots hamper water and mineral nutrient uptake.
+As a result, the growth of shoot and root, number of flowers and harvested fruit per plant and fruit enlargement greatly reduced (Kitazawa et al., 2005).

-72 Elimination of the accumulated root exudates or autotoxic growth inhibitors from closed hydroponic system would be of great interest to the strawberry grower.
-The removal or 73 degradation of these accumulated autotoxic growth inhibitors in the culture solution would lead 74 to sustainable strawberry production.
-Our research group applied several ways to detoxify these 75 76 exudates including adsorption by activated charcoal (Asao et al. 1998; Kitazawa et al. 2005), degradation by microbial strains (Asao et al. 2004a), and auxin treatment (Kitazawa et al. 2007) 77 78 etc. Degradation of toxic compounds by electronic means is another way to detoxify allelochemicals.
-Phenolic compounds in aqueous solutions were found to decompose when 79 80 treated by electro-degradation (ED) such as phenol (Comninellis and Pulgarin 1991; Feng and Li 2003; Fleszar and Ploszynka 1985), catecol (Comninellis and Pulgarin 1991), and hydroquinone 81 (Comninellis and Pulgarin 1991; Fleszar and Ploszynka 1985), in aqueous solutions and benzene 82 (Fleszar and Ploszynka 1985).
-These compounds are oxidized rapidly at the anode and 83 84 decompose to CO2 (Comninellis and Pulgarin 1991; Feng and Li 2003; Fleszar and Ploszynka 85 1985).
-Therefore, ED can also be applied to decompose allelochemicals, including benzoic acid exuded into the culture solution from plants and could be useful to mitigate autotoxicity in the 86 hydroponic cultivation of strawberry.
-87 exogenously added benzoic acid to a culture solution was almost completely decomposed within 91 24 hours by direct current electro-degradation (DC-ED).
-Moreover, they showed that DC-ED 92 application to the culture nutrient solution could result in the decomposition of toxic root 93 exudates, including BA from strawberry plants, and mitigate the effect of autotoxicity under 94 closed hydroponics.
-They also reported that a rapid decomposition of Fe-EDTA in culture 95 solution due application of DC-ED.
-In the following study, it was also found that DC-ED can 96 breakdown the benzoic acid in the nutrient solution but it also decreases the iron and calcium 97 concentrations, pH and increase solution temperature (Asaduzzaman et al. 2012).
-In DC-ED, iron 98 and calcium ions were thought to be precipitated to the anode.
-99
+Elimination of these accumulated root exudates or autotoxic growth inhibitors from closed hydroponic system would be of great interest to the strawberry grower leading to sustainable strawberry production.
+Our research group applied several ways to detoxify these exudates including adsorption by activated charcoal (Asao et al., 1998; Kitazawa et al., 2005), degradation by microbial strains (Asao et al., 2004a), and auxin treatment (Kitazawa et al., 2007) etc. Degradation of toxic compounds by electro-chemical means is another way of detoxifying allelochemicals.
+Phenolic compounds in aqueous solutions were found to decompose when treated by electro-degradation (ED) such as phenol (Comninellis and Pulgarin, 1991; Feng and Li, 2003; Fleszar and Ploszynka, 1985), catecol (Comninellis and Pulgarin, 1991), and hydroquinone (Comninellis and Pulgarin, 1991; Fleszar and Ploszynka, 1985), in aqueous solutions and benzene (Fleszar and Ploszynka, 1985).
+These compounds are oxidized rapidly at the anode and decompose to CO2 (Comninellis and Pulgarin, 1991; Feng and Li, 2003; Fleszar and Ploszynka, 1985).
+Therefore, ED can also be applied to decompose allelochemicals, including benzoic acid exuded into the culture solution from plants and could be useful to mitigate autotoxicity in the hydroponic cultivation of strawberry.

-In our previous study, autotoxicity in hydroponically grown strawberry plant was reported to mitigate through application of ED of root exudates (Asao et al. 2008).
-In this process,
+In our previous study, autotoxicity in hydroponically grown strawberry plant was reported to mitigate through application of ED of root exudates (Asao et al., 2008).
+In this process, exogenously added benzoic acid to a culture solution was almost completely decomposed within